 What Is Strategic Planning ?

-Strategic planning begins with understanding the intent of your startup and and identifying growth goals.
-These goals should be details and solid, and should pass the SMART goal test: Are your goals specific, measurable, attainable, relevant, and time-bound?
+Strategic planning begins with a deep understanding of your startup's purpose and identifying specific growth targets.
+These targets must be concrete and comprehensive, meeting the SMART criteria: specific, measurable, attainable, relevant, and time-bound.

 Why Does Your Startup Need a Strategic Planning Framework?

-Your framework is the template that gives structure to your strategic planning, resulting in plans that are actionable, accountable, and effective.
+Your framework acts as the foundational template that structures your strategic planning efforts, resulting in actionable, measurable, and effective plans.

-Without a strategy framework, businesses risk problems ranging from budget overruns to department misalignment.
+Without a strategic planning framework, businesses risk various challenges from budget overruns to misaligned departments.

 - A smart strategic plan can help startups avoid cash flow problems.
-Among failed businesses, 29 percent cite running out of cash as a reason for going under.
+Among failed businesses, 29% cite running out of cash as a reason for going under.

 - It can also help entrepreneurs make right-time decisions about when to put steps in place for growth — 13 percent of businesses cite product mistiming.